ufcg-lsd/spire-amd-sev-snp-node-attestor/README.md

 spire-agent run -config conf/agent/agent.conf
 ```

-Depends on your configuration, you must expect that the Agent has been successfully attested or not.
+Depending on your configuration, you must expect that the Agent has been successfully attested or not.

 ## 6. References